Skip to main content

 • Add payment through Clipboard if your school collects tuition fees directly.
 If tutors invoice families themselves, leave payment disabled for those activities.

 You can hyperlink to your school's terms and conditions within the Activity Description or Custom Fields.
-Note that the document needs to be hosted on a website (not a PDF) for this to work.
+Note that the document must be hosted on a website (not as a PDF) for this to work.

 For additional support, contact support@clipboard.app.